|

 "When I went back this evening,

-I could see it is already working --
+I could see it is already working -- making people wonder and ask and think."

 "Counting all the bodies really brought home the reality of just part of what has happened in Iraq, in America, in the world.